This is a fluid document which is changing as new information and requirements become available.

 - All adults at drop off and pick up must wear masks.
 Teachers will also be wearing masks.

 - Teachers will greet children outside as they arrive.
-We will talk about staggering times for arrival at the parent meeting in September.

 - At the end of the day, teachers will walk all children outside to meet parents.